 - Blood clots or tumors.
-If you had a stroke, an echo is carried out to check if any blood clot or tumor has caused the stroke.
+If you had a stroke, an echo is carried out to check if any blood clot or the tumor has caused the stroke.

-How is the ECHO Test Performed?
+How is the Echo Test Performed?

+For an echo test, you do not need to be hospitalized.
+The test takes around an hour.
+A standard echo does not require any special preparations.
 If you are going for a stress echo, you should wear loose clothing and comfortable walking shoes.
 You should not eat a heavy meal before the test as exercising after food results in nausea.
 Patches for ECG will be stuck to your chest.
 An echo will be taken before and after your exercise.

 If your echocardiogram is normal, no further testing may be required.
 If the results are concerning, your cardiologist may recommend further tests.

 What are the types of Echo Test?

 There are several types of Echocardiography; all of them use sound waves to create images of your heart.